Sumukh/Ignite/README.md

 ## Setup
-Usage of Python 3 is recommended.
+Usage of Python 3 is required.
 It can be installed [on Python.org](https://www.python.org/downloads/)
 ```
 # Optional but recommended:
 python3 -m venv env; source env/bin/activate